vicasze/sra_fetch/README.md

 The searching criteria are:
 ```
-- _output_folder_ : name of the output folder.
+* _output_folder_ : name of the output folder.
 Default: "results".
-- _database_ : database to search in.
+* _database_ : database to search in.
 Available are: "sra", "geo", "ena".
 Default: "sra".
-- _query_ : query terms of interest.
+* _query_ : query terms of interest.
-- _accession_ : an accession id of interest.
+* _accession_ : an accession id of interest.
-- _organism_ : name of species of interest.
+* _organism_ : name of species of interest.
-- _layout_ : library layout: "paired" or "single".
+* _layout_ : library layout: "paired" or "single".
-- _mbases_ : sample size rounded to nearest mb.
+* _mbases_ : sample size rounded to nearest mb.
-- _publication_date_ : publication date of the metadata in the format: "dd-mm-yyyy", or "dd-mm-yyyy:dd-mm-yyyy".
+* _publication_date_ : publication date of the metadata in the format: "dd*mm*yyyy", or "dd*mm*yyyy:dd*mm*yyyy".
-- _platform_ : sequencing platform, e.g. "Illumina".
+* _platform_ : sequencing platform, e.g. "Illumina".
-- _selection_ : library selection, e.g. "cdna".
+* _selection_ : library selection, e.g. "cdna".
-- _source_ : library source, e.g. "transcriptomic".
+* _source_ : library source, e.g. "transcriptomic".
-- _strategy_ : library preparation protocol, e.g. "rna-seq".
+* _strategy_ : library preparation protocol, e.g. "rna*seq".
-- _max_results_ : number of results to output.
+* _max_results_ : number of results to output.
 Default: 20
 ```

-Note: a query needs at least one criteria among: *query*, *accession*, *organism*, *layout*, *mbases*, *publication-date*, *platform*, *selection*, *source*, *strategy*.
+Note: a query needs at least one criteria among: *query*, *accession*, *organism*, *layout*, *mbases*, *publication*date*, *platform*, *selection*, *source*, *strategy*.
 Field not relevant for the search can be left blank, with "".

 Run the software by passing the json file as input to the main function:
 ```
-python ./src/sra_fetch.py -i search_params.json
+python ./src/sra_fetch.py *i search_params.json
 ```

 ## Output
 The output of the module will be located in the specified output folder (results by default) and includes:
-- *search_results.csv*: table with the results metadata corresponding to your search.
+* *search_results.csv*: table with the results metadata corresponding to your search.
-- *search_stats.log*: summary statistics of the data.
+* *search_stats.log*: summary statistics of the data.
-- *search_plots*: a folder containing different plots summarising the results.
+* *search_plots*: a folder containing different plots summarising the results.

 ## Test
 You can test the module with two examples located in the test folder, that you can run with:
 ```
 cd test

-python ../src/sra_fetch.py -i search_params_1.json
+python ../src/sra_fetch.py *i search_params_1.json

-python ../src/sra_fetch.py -i search_params_2.json
+python ../src/sra_fetch.py *i search_params_2.json
 ```

 ## Future developments
 Some ideas for future development are:
-- implementation of the rest of pysradb functions, such as the format converters and the search by accession id.
+* implementation of the rest of pysradb functions, such as the format converters and the search by accession id.
-- other visualizations, not included in the package: for example, one in which we can visualize all statistics as heatmap with accession ids as columns and the different statistics as rows.
+* other visualizations, not included in the package: for example, one in which we can visualize all statistics as heatmap with accession ids as columns and the different statistics as rows.
-- this tools could be built into a web-app, using streamlit or similar tools.
-This would be particularly useful for non-computational scientists to search and visualise metadata without any need for config preparation and script running.
+* this tools could be built into a web*app, using streamlit or similar tools.
+This would be particularly useful for non*computational scientists to search and visualise metadata without any need for config preparation and script running.